-5. Click the Chart Filters button and click the checkboxes next to Adam, Elizabeth, and Tim to remove the checks and filter out their data; then click Apply.

-You should now see only Debra's and Hope's data on the chart and only their names in the legend.

-- 6. Change the number format for the vertical axis to display the Currency number format with no decimals. - 7.
+- 5. Click the Chart Filters $\boxed{\ }$ button next to the chart and click the checkboxes next to Adam, Elizabeth, and Tim to remove the checks and filter out their data; then click Apply.
+You should now see only Debra's and Hope's data on the chart and only their names in the legend. - 6.
+Change the number format for the vertical axis to display the Currency number format with no decimals. - 7.
 Save the workbook.